Ben's Engineering Blog

 Memoization partially solves this, parts of the tree can be wrapped and when compute them it looks for cached versions of the computation.
 While this solves the recreation time there is additional memory overhead to hold the cached results and hashing and lookup is not free.
 It is also developer overhead to realise what is static and independent.
 Extra explicit-ness in the syntax (unless a auto memoising compiler was added), just overall more complicated.

-Unless using event listener delegation ahead of time, when adding event listeners to existing markup VDOM requires a representation of the whole tree to find event listeners.
-And even if the event listeners are delegated, a VDOM framework requires creating the existing UI tree to perform updates on an existing server-rendered tree, which requires all loading state that only may be read by the UI.
+Additionally, to do this handling with the VDOM the library has to be shipped with a reconciler on top of the state handler and the diffing algorithm, all leading to larger JS payloads.
+There is also the process of starting up the client after SSR.
+Unless event listener delegation is used ahead of time, when adding event listeners to existing markup VDOM it requires a representation of the whole tree to find event listeners.
+And even if the event listeners are delegated, a VDOM framework requires creating the existing UI tree to perform updates on an existing server-rendered tree, which requires loading the whole state.

 VDOM without the VDOM

-Again, One of the questions for this project was 'what analysis do you need to do to use JSX and the full range of JS expressions that React works with, without running into the complexities and execution expensiveness of a VDOM'.
+One of the questions for this project was 'What analysis do you need to do to use JSX and the full range of JS expressions that React works with, without running into the complexities and execution expensiveness of a VDOM?'.

 const [value, setValue] = useState("");